knormoyle/rp2040_si5351_wspr/README.md

 ### 3. Copy Libraries & Compile Source Code

-- First download the repository to your computer using the green "[clone or download](https://github.com/kaduhi/LightAPRS-W-2.0/archive/refs/heads/port_to_ag6ns_rp2040_picoballoon_tracker.zip)" button.
+- First download the repository to your computer using the green "[clone or download]" button.
-- There are only one Arduino projects "[LightAPRS-W-2-pico-balloon](LightAPRS-W-2-pico-balloon)" folder.
+- There are only one Arduino projects rp2040_si5351_wspr/tracker folder.
 - You will notice some folders in the "libraries" folder.
 You have to copy these folders (libraries) into your Arduino libraries folder on your computer.
 Path to your Arduino libraries:
 - **Windows** : This PC\Documents\Arduino\libraries\
 - **Mac** : /Users/\<username\>/Documents/Arduino/libraries/